Let’s face it, parenting today takes work.

 The benefit of limited snacking is two-fold.
 One, I’m able to plan healthier meals, and two, my daughter is hungry enough to eat healthy food.
 As Tribeca parenting authority Dr. Michel Cohen says in his common-sense parenting book The New Basics: A-to-Z Baby & Child Care for the Modern Parent, “Don’t continuously dispense snacks… The same goes for numerous bottles of juice and milk.
 When meal time arrives, Jimmy won’t understand why you just sat him down in front of all that food when he isn’t hungry.”

-Be lazy, and skip the snacks the next time you’re heading to the playground for an hour.
+Be lazy, and skip the snacks the next time you’re heading to the playground (whenever that may be!).
 Your kids will eat better for it.

 Lazy Parenting Rule #4: Let Them Sleep On The Floor